-Athletics-Yellow hair and hot time have Fraser-Pryce in spotlight
+Athletics: Yellow hair and hot time have Fraser-Pryce in spotlight

 The Olympic 100m champion’s effort was not nearly as impressive as her team mate’s but she easily won her heat in a time of 11.14.

-Ivory Coast’s Marie-Josee Ta Lou, world silver medallist at 100m and 200m in London two years ago, also turned in a sizzling result with a personal best for the second best time of 10.85.
+Ivory Coast’s Marie-Josee Ta Lou, world silver medalist at 100m and 200m in London two years ago, also turned in a sizzling result with a personal best for the second best time of 10.85.

 Dina Asher-Smith also dipped under 11 seconds with 10.96, taking a first step toward becoming the first British woman to reach a world championship 100m final.